 Criteria - Graduate Work Stream

-It is important to note that a positive outcome of the skills assessment is not required at the time of application, but evidence of having applied for said skills assessment is required.
-Visa grant with respect to the application ultimately hinges on the outcome of the skills assessment.
+A positive skills assessment outcome is not required at the time of application, but evidence of having applied for said skills assessment is.
+Visa grant with nevertheless be contingent on the success of your sills assessment.

 Applicable Public Interest Criteria